zzzqiii/ADB/README.md

 # AlgicideDB

 AlgicideDB is a comprehensive, manually curated database for algicidal compounds and their effects on harmful algal blooms (HABs).
-This platform provides valuable resources for researchers and practitioners working on HAB control and management.
+This platform (available at http://algicidedb.ocean-meta.com/#/) provides valuable resources for researchers and practitioners working on HAB control and management.

 ## Overview